FB-tech8/password-strength-checker/README.md

-# Password Strength Checker
+# 🔐 Password Strength Checker

-A Python tool that evaluates password strength using regex-based pattern detection.
+A Python tool that evaluates the strength of passwords based on common security guidelines.

+This project demonstrates basic concepts in **password security and input validation**.

+---

-## Features
+## 🚀 Features

-- Checks password length
+* Checks password length
-- Detects uppercase letters
+* Detects uppercase characters
-- Detects numbers
+* Detects numbers
-- Detects special characters
+* Detects special characters
-- Provides suggestions to improve password security
+* Provides strength feedback

+---

-## Technologies Used
+## 🛠 Technologies Used

-- Python
+* Python
-- Regular Expressions (re module)
+* Regular Expressions (Regex)

+---

+## ▶ Usage

+Run the script:

+python password_checker.py

+Enter a password and the program will evaluate its strength.

+---

 ## Example Output

-Enter your password: Hello123
+Password: MyPass123!

-Password Strength: Medium
+Strength: Strong

-Suggestions to improve:
-- Add a special character
+Suggestions:

+* Use at least 8 characters
+* Include numbers and special characters

+---

+## 📚 Concepts Learned

+* Password security principles
+* Pattern detection using regex
+* Input validation in Python

+---

-## Purpose
+## ⚠ Disclaimer

-This project demonstrates basic cybersecurity concepts such as password complexity evaluation and secure password practices.
+This project is for educational purposes to demonstrate basic password security checks.